DropSnorz/OwlPlug/README.md

 ## Repositories

-You can setup repositories to keep your local plugin collection synced with a master source (Local network, google drive, ...).
+You can set up repositories to keep your local plugin collection synced with a master source (Local network, google drive, ...).
 This is basically a file-pulling system from a remote folder to your local plugin folder.
-It's really usefull when you have to collaborate and share effects or even if you manage different plugin stages (live, studio, and test plugin sets).
-All repositories files are stored in your plugin directory in a specific folder called `.repositories`.
+It's really useful when you have to collaborate and share effects or even if you manage different plugin stages (live, studio, and test plugin sets).
+All repository's files are stored in your plugin directory in a specific folder called `.repositories`.
 Some plugins protected by DRMs can't be easily included in repositories as they often require extra authorization flow to work.

 Multiple repositories types are supported:
 * Local network repositories